Morgan captains Wales as Halfpenny reaches 100 caps

 Last updated on .From the section Welsh Rugby

-Ospreys flanker Jac Morgan will captain Wales against England while Leigh Halfpenny wins his 100th Wales cap in Cardiff on Saturday.
+Jac Morgan will captain Wales against England on Saturday as Leigh Halfpenny wins his 100th cap for his country.

-Wales have named three new caps to start in the World Cup warm-up.
+Wales have named three new caps to start the World Cup warm-up match in Cardiff.

-Cardiff props Corey Domachowski and Kieran Assiratti and Gloucester centre Max Llewellyn are set to make their debuts.
+Cardiff props Corey Domachowski and Keiron Assiratti and Gloucester centre Max Llewellyn are set to make their debuts.

-There could be two new caps off the replacements bench in Taine Plumtree and ex England prop Henry Thomas.
+There could be two new caps off the replacements' bench in Taine Plumtree and ex-England prop Henry Thomas.

 Aaron Wainwright will play at number eight at the Principality Stadium with Taulupe Faletau battling a calf injury, while Sam Costelow is named at fly-half alongside his Scarlets half-back partner Gareth Davies.